dashpay/platform/packages/js-dash-sdk/docs/wallet/accounts.md

 ## Getting an account

-Wallet initialized with `mnemonic` holds multiple Accounts according to BIP44.
+When Wallet is initialized with `mnemonic`, it holds multiple Accounts according to BIP44.
-Account holding the keys needed to make a payment.
+Each Account holds the keys needed to make a payments from it.

 Wallet's `getAccount` method used to access account